-This small state of India has developed a lot more than the rest of the big state and is going fast on the path of development.
-Keeping this in mind, a small state like Sikkim has also been included in the fastest-growing state in all the states of our country.
+This small state of India has developed a lot more than the rest of the big states and is going fast on the path of development.
+Keeping this in mind, a small state like Sikkim has also been included as the fastest-growing state in all the states of our country.

 Some of the popular places to visit in Sikkim are.